rodhilton/resume/out/resume_public.md

 ## Summary

-* Passionate problem-solver with solid computer science background.
+* Passionate problem-solver with solid Computer Science background.

 * Over a decade of experience developing back-end server applications, web applications, web services, microservices, applets, and client applications with strong focus on end-user's experience.

+* Specialty in improving existing/legacy codebases and building scalable, performant, fault-tolerant backend systems

 * Follower of good engineering practices such as test-driven design, pair programming, continuous integration, and refactoring.
 Committed to good coding principles such as SOLID, DRY, and YAGNI.

-* Polyglot programmer comfortable with variety of object-oriented and functional languages
+* Polyglot programmer comfortable with object-oriented and functional languages

 ----